TheOnlyKay/Obsidian/Playable Characters/Kaelion Sylren.md

 # Backstory
 Kaelion Sylren was born under a sky of falling stars, a celestial omen among the **Skywatchers of the High Forest**.
 Their tribe believed the heavens wove the tapestry of fate, and those who could read the stars could see a glimpse of the future.
 Since early childhood Kaelion has been fascinated by the night sky, spending hours tracing constellations and seeking meaning in their ever changing patterns.
-Their greatest joy was sharing these quiet nights with **[[Eluna]]**, their closest companion - a fellow Skywatcher and the only person who truly understood them.
+Their greatest joy was sharing these quiet nights with **[[Eluna Stormwhisper]]**, their closest companion - a fellow Skywatcher and the only person who truly understood them.

 **Eluna** was Kaelion's guiding light, both in tribe and in life.
 The two were inseparable, spending their days training the druidic arts, and their nights mapping the heavens together.
 They spoke of destiny, of adventure, of the day they would leave the High Forest to explore the world beyond.
 But fate, ever cruel, had other plans.